 Preferred Stock.
 We are authorized to issue 10,000,000 shares of preferred stock.
 The costs of any offering of preferred stock will be borne immediately at such time by the holders of our common stock and result in a reduction of the NAV per share of our common stock at that time.
-Under the requirements of the 1940 Act, we must, immediately after the issuance of any preferred stock, we must have an "asset coverage" of at least 200%.
+Under the requirements of the 1940 Act, we must, immediately after the issuance of any preferred stock, including the issuance of the Series A Term Preferred Stock, have an "asset coverage" of at least 200%.
 Asset coverage means the ratio by which the value of our total assets, less all liabilities and indebtedness not represented by senior securities (as defined in the 1940 Act), bears to the aggregate amount of senior securities representing our indebtedness, if any, plus the aggregate liquidation preference of the preferred stock.
 If we seek a rating of preferred stock, which we did not seek for our Series A Term Preferred Stock, additional asset coverage requirements, which may be more restrictive than those imposed by the 1940 Act, may be imposed.
+See "Description of Capital Structure - Preferred Stock."

 Leverage Effects.
 The extent that we employ leverage, if any, will depend on many factors, the most important of which are investment outlook, market conditions and interest rates.
 Successful use of a leveraging strategy depends on the Advisor's ability to predict correctly interest rates and market movements.
 There is no assurance that a leveraging strategy will be successful during any period in which it is employed.
-On a pro forma basis, after giving effect to this offering and assuming that leverage we incurred in connection with the offering of our Series A Term Preferred Stock in March and April of 2019 represents 30.6% of our net assets at a projected annual preferred dividend rate of 7.82% (including amortization of underwriting discounts and commissions of approximately \$666,100 and offering expenses of approximately \$167,900), the rate of return on our investments on a pro forma basis would need to exceed 1.83% in order to cover the costs of dividend payments on the Series A Term Preferred Stock.
 We may incur additional leverage, including through entry into a credit facility, opportunistically or not at all and may choose to increase or decrease our leverage.